Dev-omkarCh/PlayChess/Readme.md

 # PlayChess

-PlayChess is a modern, real-time multiplayer chess application built with React, Node.js, and WebSockets.
+PlayChess is a modern, real-time multiplayer chess game built with React, Node.js, and Socket.io.
 It allows players to compete in online chess matches, track their game history, and analyze their performance.
-The project is designed with scalability, responsiveness, and user experience in mind.

 ---